cadbox1/prawn-stack/README.md

 ## Setup a Tight AWS Budget

+1. Login to the root account.
-1. On the account dropdown on the top right, Click My Account.
+1. On the account dropdown on the top right, click My Billing Dashboard.
 1. Click Budgets.
 1. Click Create budget.
 1. Select Cost budget.